vim/vim/src/testdir/README.txt

 VIEWING GENERATED SCREENDUMPS (submitted for a pull request):

+(There is also a "git difftool" extension described in ./commondumps.vim.)

 First, you need to check out the topic branch with the proposed changes and write down a difference list between the HEAD commit (index) and its parent commit with respect to the changed "dumps" filenames: